 Hazelnut oil, extracted from the kernels, has been used in as base or carrier oil in medicine, and in aromatherapy.

-Hazelnuts are very high in energy and loaded with numerous health-benefiting nutrients that are essential for optimum health.
+Hazelnuts are very high in energy and loaded with many health-benefiting nutrients that are essential for optimum health.
 100 g nuts carry 628 calories.
-They are rich in mono-unsaturated fatty acids like oleic as well as essential fatty acid, linoleic acid that helps lower LDL or bad cholesterol and rise HDL or good cholesterol.
-Research studies suggest that Mediterranean diet plentiful in monounsaturated fatty acids help to prevent coronary artery disease, and strokes by favoring healthy blood lipid profile.
+They are rich in mono-unsaturated fatty acids like oleic as well as essential fatty acid, linoleic acid that helps lower LDL or bad cholesterol and raises HDL or good cholesterol.
+Research studies suggest that Mediterranean diet plentiful in monounsaturated fatty acids contribute to preventing coronary artery disease, and strokes by favoring healthy blood lipid profile.

-Hazel nuts are an excellent source of vitamin E; contain about 15 g per 100 g (providing 100% of RDA).
-Vitamin E is a powerful lipid soluble antioxidant required for maintaining the integrity of cell membrane of mucusa and skin by protecting it from harmful oxygen-free radicals.
+Hazel nuts are an excellent source of vitamin-E; contain about 15 g per 100 g (providing 100% of RDA).
+Vitamin-E is a powerful lipid soluble antioxidant required for maintaining the integrity of mucosa and skin by protecting it from harmful "free oxygen radicals".

 The nuts, like in almonds, are free from gluten, and therefore, safe alternative food sources that can be employed in the preparation of gluten-free food formulas for gluten-sensitive, wheat allergic, and celiac disease patients.

 They are rich source of minerals like manganese, potassium, calcium, copper, iron, magnesium, zinc, and selenium.
-Copper and manganese are essential co-factors for anti-oxidant enzyme, superoxide dismutase.
+Copper and manganese are essential co-factors for antioxidant enzyme, superoxide dismutase.
 Iron helps prevent microcytic-anemia.
-Magnesium and phosphorus are important components of bone metabolism.
+Magnesium and phosphorus are vital components of bone metabolism.

 Hazelnuts can be available in the market year around.
 In the stores, several different forms of hazels can be sold such as shelled, unshelled, salted, sweetened, or ground, etc. Try to buy unshelled (with the outer shell) raw nuts instead of processed ones.
 The nuts should feature bright brown-yellow color, compact, uniform in size and feel heavy in hand.
 They should not feature any surface cracks, molds, and spots and free from rancid smell.